Appealing the Leaving Certificate results

 How to apply

 If you want to appeal your examination result you must use the online Candidate Self Service Portal.
-The service will be available from 5pm on 16 August 2019.
+The service will be available in August.
 You will need your examination number and PIN to access this service.

 When you apply online and pay the fee, you will get an Appeal Confirmation Form which you must print and bring to the Organising Superintendent in the school/centre where you sat your exam